 Nutrient-rich foods provide energy for women’s busy lives and help to prevent disease.
 A healthy daily diet includes:

-- At least three one-ounce servings of whole grains such as whole-grain bread, cereal, pasta, brown rice or oats.
+- At least three 1-ounce servings of whole grains such as whole-grain bread, cereal, pasta, brown rice or oats.

 - Three servings of low-fat or fat-free dairy products including low-fat or fat-free milk, yogurt or cheese.